rorywalsh/cabbage/Docs/markdown/Widgets/button.md

 {! ./markdown/Widgets/Properties/visible.md !}

-{! ./markdown/Widgets/Properties/tofront.md !}
+{! ./markdown/Widgets/Properties/toFront.md !}

-{! ./markdown/Widgets/Properties/widgetarray.md !}
+{! ./markdown/Widgets/Properties/widgetArray.md !}

 <!--(End of identifiers)/-->

->colour:1() and fontcolour:1() can be set using colour() and fontcolour().
+>colour:1() and fontColour:1() can be set using colour() and fontColour().
 However, it's recommended that you use the numerated colour identifiers in order to make your code as readable a possible.

 ![Button](../images/button.gif)